vmware-archive/knit/README.md

 ```

 ## starting-versions.yml
-The starting versions file has a section for each patch version (even if there are no associated patches) and looks like this:
+The starting versions file has a section for each patch version and looks like this:
 ```
 ---
 starting_versions: